Port of Dover preparing for ‘exceptionally busy’ summer

 Current modelling indicates that processing times inside the port will be up to two hours during the peak hours of 6am to 1pm on Fridays, through to Sundays every weekend of the summer holidays, due to the ‘extreme popularity’ of these days.

 Doug Bannister, Chief Executive, Port of Dover, said: “Summer Getaways are always exceptionally busy periods for airports and ports alike as families set off on their holidays.
-Much like at airports, where processing time can be around two hours, the Port of Dover will see processing times that mirror this as we at the popular port of choice, with a quick route to the continent.
+Much like at airports, where processing time can be around two hours, the Port of Dover will see processing times that mirror this as we are the popular port of choice, with a quick route to the continent.

 “As well as having even more tourist traffic coming our way this year, we have the added challenge of having to implement our infrastructure works required by France and the EU to support the EU’s new Entry / Exit system due to go live in October.